DCWizard/How-to-build-a-simple-todo-tasklist-in-html/README.md

 # How-to-build-a-simple-todo-tasklist-in-html
-How to build a simple todo tasklist in html
+How to build a simple todo tasklist in HTML
 CodePen: https://codepen.io/dcwizard/pen/jOYMXZM

 In this project I share my codding of a  simple todo tasklist in html